prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 	- (f) the statement that the letter is a Protective letter.

 3. The Protective letter may contain :
-	- (a) an indication of the facts relied on, which may include a challenge to the facts expected to be relied on by the presumed applicant  and/or, where applicable, any assertion that the patent is invalid and the grounds for such assertion ;
+	- (a) an indication of the facts relied on, which may include a challenge to the facts expected to be relied on by the presumed applicant  and/or, where applicable, any assertion that the patent is invalid and the grounds for such assertion;
 	- (b) any available written evidence relied on ;
 	- (c) the arguments of law, including the reasons why any Application for provisional measures should be rejected.

 4. The defendant or defendants filing the Protective letter shall pay the fee for filing a Protective letter, in accordance with Part  6.
-Rule 15.2 shall apply mutatis mutandis .
+Rule 15.2 shall apply mutatis mutandis.

 5. The Registry shall as soon as practicable examine whether the requirements of paragraphs 2(a) to (f) and 4 have been complied with.
 If these requirements have been complied with, the Registry shall as soon as practicable:
 	- (a) record the date of receipt and assign a number to the Protective letter ;